 Methods

 We studied a model of the dynamics of a population constrained to a single, one-dimensional habitat patch by their inability to reproduce outside of that area, as introduced by Zhou and Kot (2011).
 This viable habitat patch (hereafter ‘patch’) shifts at a fixed velocity, and harvest occurs at each point in space along the entire one-dimensional world.
 We first analytically determined the combinations of harvesting rate and climate velocity that drive the population extinct (hereafter the critical harvesting rate and critical climate velocity), and then measured their interaction by calculating the drop in biomass caused by the stressors both individually and together.
-We then added threshold harvesting rules and MPAs in numerical simulations of the model to determine how these management strategies affect population persistence.
+We then added threshold harvesting rules and MPAs in numerical simulations of the model to determine how these management strategies affect population persistence and biomass.

 The Model